Just like the big cats of the jungle, the cute little puppy you keep at home has retractable claws.

 As your cat grows older, its claws become more fragile and brittle.

 A cat will retract its claws back to the sheathe of skin beneath the paws that are structured to cover the claws.
-They always know when to draw back its claws to the sheathe when they are not in use.
+They always know when to draw back their claws to the sheathe when they are not in use.

-When a cat doesn’t pull back its claws, while in a relaxed mode, the claws will distract them a lot.
+When a cat doesn’t pull back its claws while in a relaxed mode, the claws will distract them a lot.

 Also, since the claws are sharp and lethal, they can easily break if they keep catching everything around them.